galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 > <hands-on-title> Data Upload </hands-on-title>
 >
-> 1. Create a new history for this tutorial and give it a name (example: “Ecoregionalization workflow”) for you to find it again later if needed.
+> 1. Create a new history for this tutorial and give it a name (example: “DeepSeaSpy Yolo tutorial”) for you to find it again later if needed.
 >
 >    {% snippet faqs/galaxy/histories_create_new.md %}
 >